 How much does it cost?

 The OTTY Flex mattress is available in 4 sizes.
-Unfortunately, there are no EU ones so if you have an IKEA bed frame then you will probably won’t be able to find a mattress that fits it.
+Unfortunately, there are no EU ones so if you have an IKEA bed frame, you won’t be able to use it.
 The smaller size (UK Single) will set you back £349.99 and the bigger (UK Super King) will cost you £699.99.
 However, they run frequent promotions so you don’t need to pay full price.
 Make sure to visit my discount code page for big savings.
-The table below has pricing information for all available sizes.

 Is the OTTY Flex mattress any good?